By Leena Kundnani

-Building your self-esteem is a first step towards a better life.
+Building your self-esteem is the first step towards a better life.
 After all, if you are self-confident, you will be able to respect yourself.
-And only when you respect yourself will you be able to respect others and improve your relationships with other.
+And only when you respect yourself will you be able to respect others and improve your relationships with others.

 This is because no one is more conscious of your physical appearance than you are.
 When you are well-dressed, you feel more confident and self-assured.
 So use this strategy to your advantage by taking care of your personal appearance.

-Along with personal appearance, physical fitness has a huge effect on self- confidence.
+Along with personal appearance, physical fitness has a huge effect on self–esteem and self- confidence.
 It is only natural that you feel insecure and unattractive if you are out of shape.

 People who are fit and healthy automatically are more confident than their counterparts.
 Working out regularly helps you to improve your physical appearance, energize yourself, and accomplish something positive.